elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-does-hierarchical-ip-addressing-facilitate-subnetwork-division.md

 url: /learn/computer-science/questions/how-does-hierarchical-ip-addressing-facilitate-subnetwork-division
 score: -1.0
 related_article1:
+    id: 165713
+    title: >-
+        How is a host address represented using a combination of 0s and 1s?
+    subject: Computer Science
+    url: /learn/computer-science/questions/how-is-a-host-address-represented-using-a-combination-of-0s-and-1s
+related_article2:
     id: 165707
+    title: >-
-    title: What are the steps involved in converting a decimal number to binary?
+        What are the steps involved in converting a decimal number to binary?
     subject: Computer Science
     url: /learn/computer-science/questions/what-are-the-steps-involved-in-converting-a-decimal-number-to-binary
-related_article2:
-    id: 165719
-    title: Explain the benefits of using DHCP for dynamic IP address assignment.
-    subject: Computer Science
-    url: /learn/computer-science/questions/explain-the-benefits-of-using-dhcp-for-dynamic-ip-address-assignment
 related_article3:
-    id: 165719
+    id: 165706
-    title: Explain the benefits of using DHCP for dynamic IP address assignment.
+    title: >-
+        How do you convert a binary number to a decimal number?
+Provide an example.
     subject: Computer Science
-    url: /learn/computer-science/questions/explain-the-benefits-of-using-dhcp-for-dynamic-ip-address-assignment
+    url: /learn/computer-science/questions/how-do-you-convert-a-binary-number-to-a-decimal-number-provide-an-example
 related_article4:
-    id: 165716
+    id: 165721
-    title: Define broadcast addressing and provide an example scenario where it is used.
+    title: >-
+        What is the role of the network portion in hierarchical IP addressing?
     subject: Computer Science
-    url: /learn/computer-science/questions/define-broadcast-addressing-and-provide-an-example-scenario-where-it-is-used
+    url: /learn/computer-science/questions/what-is-the-role-of-the-network-portion-in-hierarchical-ip-addressing
 related_article5:
-    id: 165707
+    id: 165721
-    title: What are the steps involved in converting a decimal number to binary?
+    title: >-
+        What is the role of the network portion in hierarchical IP addressing?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-steps-involved-in-converting-a-decimal-number-to-binary
+    url: /learn/computer-science/questions/what-is-the-role-of-the-network-portion-in-hierarchical-ip-addressing
 ---

 &nbsp;